CONVEX

 Profile

 CONVEX has a very thick cuticle and more lipids than other oil radish varieties.
 This promotes and nourishes soil life.
 CONVEX is resistant to beet cyst nematodes (Heterodera schachtii Cat.
-2) and is one of the few varieties with the lowest tendency to flower (Cat.
-1).
+2) and is one of the few varieties with a low flowering tendency (Cat.
+2).
 CONVEX is therefore also suitable for earlier sowing dates.

-Very thick cuticle - more lipids to feed the soil life
+- Very thick cuticle, thus more lipids to feed soil life

 Agronomic properties